 The EnChroma technology is based on a passive optical filter that selectively reflects light from the visible spectrum; they are sunglasses.
 The filter has to remove “enough” light for the effect to work.
-The technology cannot be used to make a lens that works in low light conditions such as indoors or at night.
+We have found the best lighting for this is the Blizzard Q12W and we sell it here: link.
+Be aware it is a stage light.

 EnChroma lenses are optimized to work under a broad-band source of illumination, such as daylight.
 Fluorescent bulbs, commonly found indoors, have a complex spectral power distribution that may not interact properly with the EnChroma lens.

 However, it is possible to use the EnChroma lens indoors, when combined with an appropriate light source.
 The illumination level on the working surface should be at least 2700 lux, or at least 270 lux as measured with the lens covering the lux-meter’s sensor.
 Compatible light sources include: incandescent bulbs, halogen bulbs, and warm-white LED bulbs.
 The Blizzard Q12W is what we use for demonstration.

 Yes and no. They are non-polarized so they do not inhibit your ability to read your mobile device like most sunglasses.
 Will they help you see a computer screen if you are color blind?
 Maybe.
 This is not what they were designed for and there is a complex interaction between your personal eye physiology and the spectrum produced by different display screens.
 It does provide good color rendering in combination with most display technologies including LED-backlit, plasma and OLED display technology.
 Since the EnChroma lens is not polarized, there are no orientation issues related to reading of such displays that incorporate polarization filters.

-If you have normal color vision, the EnChroma Cx and Cx-UV450 are optimized for your eyes.
-The Cx is for Super Color Enhancement and the UV450 for Maximum Protection from both UV and high energy blue light.
+If you have normal color vision, the EnChroma NRG and UV450 are optimized for your eyes.
+The NRG is for Super Color Enhancement with 100% UV protection and the UV450 for Maximum Protection from both UV and high energy blue light.